 Remember, training is an ongoing process; it’s a continuous cycle where your business works to improve its processes, policies, and procedures, which includes training.
 Your goal should be to continuously improve your security efforts.
 You’ll need to develop KPIs and check them regularly during your efficiency audits.
 The idea is to hold you and your staff accountable and responsible for how well you’re following your plan and make technology, process, and policy updates accordingly.
 KPIs include:

 - How many security incidents you had in one year

 - The number of incidents that were submitted by employees

 - Employee scores on the security training

-The bottom line is insider threat pose increasingly high risks to organizations across all sectors, and all too often we’re focused on external threats instead of what’s happening within our own organizations.
+The bottom line is insider threats pose increasingly high risks to organizations across all sectors, and all too often we’re focused on external threats instead of what’s happening within our own organizations.